TedHusted/awake/awake.md/awake.md

 Selene: That cannot be good.

-###
+***

 From beyond the poles, a low buzzing sound cracks the icy silence of the Antarctic permafrost.

 A swarm of dark objects appear over the horizon.
-Fanning out in a grid pattern, streams of pin points streak into the ground, here and there, disappearing from sight.
+Pin points fan out into a grid pattern.
+Streams of pin points streak into the ground, here and there, disappearing from sight.

 Beneath ground, the minuscule objects flow into the Elysium ventilation system.
 Some band together to create air-tight barriers in the ducts.
 Others continue on, streaming into the outpost.
 Once inside, the objects swirl like miniature tornados, transforming into battle bots.

 Klaxons sound.
-Hallway doors slam shut, separating the invaders.
-Some of the battle bots transform rifles into torches and go to work on the doors.
+Bulkhead doors slam shut, separating the invaders.
+Some of the battle bots transform rifle appendages into torches.
+They go to work on the doors.

 Just before the door to the Command Center explodes inward, Phoebe sends a frantic message by ansible to Othala, the Vanir homeworld orbiting Zeta Reticuli.